- Carbon Trading

 Over the years, World Environment Day has evolved into a global forum for people from all walks of life to join in various activities to raise environmental awareness.
 Every year, World Environment Day is commemorated with a unique subject and motto that tackles the most pressing environmental issue of the day.
 Each year, a new country hosts the event.

 As Sweden is the host nation of 2022 world environment day and also the nation where it all began 50 years ago.
 A performance in Stockholm will bring together musicians from around the world to raise awareness about the urgent need to eliminate deforestation by 2030 and protect human and environmental health.
-Since its inception in 2008, United Nations Programme on Reducing Emissions from Deforestation and Forest Degradation (UN-REDD), an information and advice platform on forest solutions to the climate problem, has helped decrease forest emissions equivalent to those produced by 150 million automobiles per year and has channeled and mobilized over US$1 billion.
+Since its inception in 2008, United Nations Programme on Reducing Emissions from Deforestation and Forest Degradation (UN-REDD), an information and advice platform on forest solutions to the climate problem, has helped decrease forest emissions equivalent to those produced by 150 million automobiles per year and has channelled and mobilized over US$1 billion.

 The Green Project has given free electronic trash collection and set up community drop-off stations throughout Mara Mures County in the month, building up to World Environment Day.
 The corporation increased awareness about the necessity of efficient e-waste recycling and the need to embrace a circular economy model with extra incentives, including a lottery.
 The UNEP’s programs encourage chemical and pollution control, as well as circularity (the technique of reducing new resource inputs by recycling items).